Traditional Hummus Recipe

 If the hummus is a bit too thick, add an extra tablespoon of ice cold water and then blend again.
 Continue to add a tablespoon of water until you have reached your desired consistency.

-Step 5: Spoon onto a bowl or plate, add optional garnishes
+Final step!
+Spoon onto a bowl or plate, add optional garnishes

 My mom loves to include olive oil, paprika, and a sprig of parsley on top of her hummus.
 Sometimes, my mom will add whole garbanzo beans (rinsed and drained) to the top of the hummus for chunkier consistency.